hosaka/.dotfiles/README.md

 ## Add

 All files are ignored by default (see `.gitignore`).
-To add a new dotfile pass the `--force` flag to the git add command:
+To add a new dotfile pass the `--force/-f` flag to the git add command:

 ```bash
 dot add -f .vimrc